 What If A Parent Does Not Like The Parenting Coordinator’s Decision?

 There is a process for challenging the parenting coordinator’s decision whereby the party challenging the parenting coordinator’s decision would file a motion with the court objecting to the decision.
 This process is clearly defined in the parenting coordination agreement.

-In addition to her fifteen years of litigation practice in high conflict custody cases, Rachel completed the Northern California Mediation Center Parenting Coordination (Special Master) Training Program led by Joan B. Kelly, Ph.d.
+In addition to her 15 years of litigation practice in high-conflict custody cases, Rachel completed the Northern California Mediation Center Parenting Coordination (Special Master) Training Program led by Joan B. Kelly, Ph.d.
 This program expanded Rachel’s ability to solve the problems that custody cases present for parents.
 By acting as a parenting coordinator, Rachel will help parents:

 - Devise and implement a parenting plan, including monitoring compliance with the plan once agreed to or ordered by the court

 - Analyze and resolve child-related parenting disputes in a way that best suits the children’s needs

 - Re-focus the parents on the children’s needs